AshenColors/pensheen/spec.md

 Some lines have a *hook*, which is a small curved flourish at the end back towards the origin no more than 0.25U tall and wide.

 Other lines have a *tick*, which is a vertical (for the diagonals and vertical blends) or horizontal (for the three-key horizontal blends) mark at the beginning or end of a line no more than 0.25U tall and wide.
+Ticks are alwas made towards the inside of a curved line.
+A vowel leader cannot be a tick.

 ## Vowels